RichardBrown384/riscos-artworks-js/docs/README.md

 This record is thought to always occur at the end of the file.
 The record will always contain the file's [Palette](#palette) information, but may also contain other information such as the [Undo Buffer](#ubuf).
-The locations of these objects within the record is determined by absolute offsets specified in the file's [header](#header).
+The object locations within this record are determined by absolute offsets specified in the file's [header](#header).

 | Offset | Length | Content                                      |